VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/actions README.txt

-"target" (object): a collection of attributes for the action target (see actor fields) "performer" (object): a collection of attributes for the action performer (see actor fields) "sounds" (list<object>): a list of sounds to play during this action (see sound fields) "tags" (list<string>): a list of tags for this action, commonly used are "oral", playful", "seductive", "sensual" and "sexual"
+"target" (object): a collection of attributes for the action target (see actor fields) "performer" (object): a collection of attributes for the action performer (see actor fields) "sounds" (list<object>): a list of sounds to play during this action (see sound fields) "peak" (object): definition for how peaks are calculated (see peak fields) "tags" (list<string>): a list of tags for this action, commonly used are "oral", playful", "seductive", "sensual" and "sexual"
 	these can be used by addons to filter actions